AnnemarieSheehan/Walk-Hike-Run-Cork/README.md

 1. To check for errors using google chrome developer tools, I right clicked on my finished website and chose inspect.
 1. I posted my project in the Peer Code Review channel on Slack
 1.
+1. I tested my javascript in jshint.com, no errors were found

 ## Deployment
  The site was deployed to github pages from Visual Studio Code as follows: